-Jonagold Apple is an American heirloom apple cultivar known for their large size, thin skin, and balanced sweet-tart flavor.
-Jonagold apples have a juicy, crisp texture that’s perfect for eating fresh or for baking.
-The peel bicolor peel has a green-gold background color with a crimson-red blush.
+Jonagold Apple is an American heirloom apple cultivar known for its large size, delicate skin, and balanced sweet-tart flavor.
+These apples have a juicy, crisp texture that’s perfect for eating fresh or for baking.
+The bicolor peel has a green-gold background color with a crimson-red blush.
 The Jonagold Apple was bred at the New York State Agricultural Experiment Station of Cornell University (Geneva, NY) and introduced in 1953.

-This apple was first created in the New York State Agricultural Experiment Station at Cornell University, which has produced many delicious apples, including Cortland, Macoun, and Empire.
+This apple was first developed in the New York State Agricultural Experiment Station at Cornell University, which produced many delicious apples, including Cortland, Macoun, and Empire.
 It has since been distributed to more countries than just the United States and it is particularly popular in Europe (especially Belgium).

 Jonagold apples have a background color similar to their Golden Delicious parent, with a green-yellow-gold tone.
 The peel has a red blush, likely from its Jonathan Apple parent.

 Jonagold apples are quite large, which makes them highly coveted by commercial sellers.
 They get more bang for their buck and so do you!
 While most apples have a lot of red in their skin, Jonagold apples are more of a blend of greenish yellows to rosy oranges.
 The temperature they are grown in affects the coloring and they often have red spotting or vertical stripping on their skin.